FENGGENYU/proj_style/README.md

 ### Usage 1: style localization

-Style localization presented in figures of our paper are released, these shapes are mainly selected from datasets of [Hu et al 2017] and our data sets.
+Style localization presented in figures(Fig 1, Fig7, Fig 20, Fig 22) of our paper are released, these shapes are mainly selected from datasets of [Hu et al 2017] and our data sets.

+One figure may contain shapes from varied datasets, but our code run one dataset a time for user's convenience.

 **Step 1.
 Data setup :**